meekostuff/interception/README.md

 Interception
 ============

-Adapt your web-site from within the browser by *intercepting* page loading (including the landing page), hyperlink clicks and form submission.
+Freely adapt your web-site from within the browser by *intercepting* page loading (including the landing page), hyperlink clicks and form submission.

 Interception is intended to be a starting point for other frameworks.